arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 - the percent of overall cycle time is queue time;
 - the ratio of cycle time to value-added time.

-This property is useful from a practical perspective, but it's often tough to directly measure capacity utilization ($\rho$) in product development processes.
-It's is difficult because it is the ratio of **demand** and **capacity**, that are individually hard to estimate.
+This property is helpful from a practical perspective, but it's often tough to directly measure capacity utilization ($\rho$) in product development processes.
+Moreover, it's problematic because the ratio of **demand** and **capacity** are individually hard to estimate.

 #### Q4.
 The Principle of High-Queues States: Most of the damage done by a queue is caused by high-queues states.

 The probability of finding a queue in a specific quantitative state (low or high-queue state) is a function of capacity utilization.
-Low-queue states are more probable than high-queue states, but they're more important because they delay more jobs.
-As a result, they have a strong influence on cycle time.
+Low-queue states are more probable than high-queue states, but high-queue states are more important because they delay more jobs.
+As a result, they strongly influence cycle time and can cause more economic damage to the project.

 The $\text{State Probability}$ of an $M/M/1/\infty$ queue to have $n$ jobs in the system is: